amysw13/pinterest-data-pipeline819/README.md

 # Table of contents

-#TODO
+# TODO

 ---

 ## Description

+AWS-hosted end-to-end data pipeline inspired by Pinterest's experiment processing pipeline.
 Pinterest crunches billions of data points every day to decide how to provide more value to their users.
 In this project, you'll create a similar system using the AWS Cloud.

+The pipeline is developed using a Lambda architecture.
+The batch data is ingested using AWS API Gateway and AWS MSK  and then stored in an AWS S3 bucket.

+The batch data is then read from the S3 bucket into Databricks where it is processed using Apache Spark.

+The streaming data is read near real-time from AWS Kinesis using Spark Structured Streaming in Databricks and stored in Databricks Delta Tables for long term storage.

 ![Amazon AWS Badge](https://img.shields.io/badge/Amazon%20AWS-232F3E?logo=amazonaws&logoColor=fff&style=for-the-badge)

 ## Aim

-#TODO
+# TODO

 ## Learnt Objectives